aiden2480/kanjithing/README.md

 ```

 ## :memo: Future features
+- [ ] Able to star/favourite kanji to add them quickly to a custom set.
 - [ ] Make the user guess readings of kanji in words
-- [x] Add a check for `loadKanjiDetails` in case the user has loaded a new kanji by the time info loads
-- [x] Index page
-    - Version links and details
 - [ ] Help page
     - How to use the extention, info about tooltips, etc
     - Open on the first install
 - [x] Settings page
-    - Load custom kanji sets
-    - Log in to save
-    - Change the speed with which the drawing guide video is played
-    - [x] `customsets` -> `sets`
+    - [ ] `customsets` -> `sets`
-    - [x] Validation when creating a custom set
+    - [ ] Use the `var { sets } = ...` thing
     - [ ] Ability to toggle starred/all kanji
-    - [x] Confirmation dialogue for unsaved changes
-    - [x] Ability to export/import custom sets
     - [ ] Fall back to default set if the set we are trying to load is deleted
-    - [ ] Use the `var { sets } = ...` thing
     - [ ] Show alert to confirm settings were saved
 - [ ] Flashcard thing where you get the meaning of the kanji and sample words and have to draw it
 - [ ] Custom flashcards to remember kanji/words